hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 ~> **Warning:** Variable descriptions are not encrypted, so do not include any sensitive information.

-Variable descriptions help distinguish between similarly named variables.
-These optional fields are only shown on the **Variables** page and are completely independent from any variable descriptions declared in Terraform CLI.
+Optional variable descriptions help distinguish between similarly named variables.
+They are only shown on the **Variables** page and are completely independent from any variable descriptions declared in Terraform CLI.